 Takamol: Integrated Maternal Child Health, Family Planning and Reproductive Health Project

-In March, 2006, Pathfinder was awarded a contract from USAID to conduct a new five-year project in Egypt known as Takamol.
+In March 2006, Pathfinder was awarded a contract from USAID to conduct a five-year project in Egypt known as Takamol.
 Named after the Arabic word for "integration," Takamol promoted an integrated model for strengthening maternal and child health, family planning, and reproductive health services.
 As the culmination of nearly three decades of USAID assistance to Egypt in these areas, Takamol worked to prepare the Egyptian Ministry of Health and Population to fully support and sustain these services as USAID continued to phase out its assistance.

 Specifically, the project: